Have you recently undergone an embryo transfer an worried about the changes your body is undergoing? Then this article is for you.

 The days following the embryo transfer are the most crucial period of your IVF cycle.
 You need to be very careful and conscious of what you can and cannot do to ensure a successful pregnancy.

 Your body will also start to experience some physical changes during this time.
+Observing these positive signs can be encouraging as they often indicate that the embryo transfer is progressing well.
 Below are some common changes you will undergo after an embryo transfer.

 Spotting and Bleeding